ZINZINBIN/PIC-plasma-simulation/README.md

 </div>

 <p>
     This code also simulates any initial condition which is given by any probability distribution.
 Rejection sampling is used to select random particles following the distribution, while the SOR algorithm is applied for stable computation during the simulation.
-The example below is a "Bump-on-tail" distribution with externel electric field.
-The analytic solution is already known, thus we compare two results from analytic solution (left) and PIC simluation (right).
+The initial distribution is given as bump-on-tail distribution for example, which can be executed via pic_1d_bump_on_tail.py.
+It is available to simulate other initial distribution function by modifying dist.py.
 </p>

 ## Reference